 - Selected Work: Hacking the Electorate: How Campaigns Perceive Voters (Cambridge University Press, 2015)

 Susan Landau is Bridge Professor of Cyber Security and Policy at the Fletcher School of Law and Diplomacy and the School of Engineering, Department of Computer Science, Tufts University and Senior Fellow at the Fletcher School Center for International Law and Governance and Visiting Professor, Department of Computer Science, University College London.
-Landau’s new book, Listening In: Cybersecurity in an Insecure Age, was just published by Yale University Press; she is also the author of Surveillance or Security?
+Landau is the author of Listening In: Cybersecurity in an Insecure Age (Yale University Press); Surveillance or Security?
 The Risks Posed by New Wiretapping Technologies (MIT Press) and co-author, with Whitfield Diffie, of Privacy on the Line: The Politics of Wiretapping and Encryption (MIT Press).
-Landau has testified before Congress, written for the Washington Post, Science, and Scientific American, and frequently appears on NPR and BBC.
+Landau has testified before Congress and the Privacy and Civil Liberties Oversight Board, written for the Washington Post, Science, and Scientific American, and frequently appears on NPR and BBC.
 Landau has been a senior staff Privacy Analyst at Google, a Distinguished Engineer at Sun Microsystems, and a faculty member at Worcester Polytechnic Institute, the University of Massachusetts Amherst, and Wesleyan University.
 She received the 2008 Women of Vision Social Impact Award, was a 2010-2011 fellow of the Radcliffe Institute for Advanced Study, was a 2012 Guggenheim fellow, was inducted into the Cybersecurity Hall of Fame in 2015 and into the Information System Security Association Hall of Fame in 2018.
 She is also a fellow of the American Association for the Advancement of Science and the Association for Computing Machinery.

 - Selected Work: Listening In: Cybersecurity in an Insecure Age (Yale University Press, 2017)